Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Interpolation

-To determine the shape of the posterior process, we only need to observe that conditionals of the SI distribution are Student $t$-distributions.
-More precisely, let $\bh=[\bh_h, \bh_t]$ be the combination of two vectors of length $N_h,N_t$, resp., with combined length $N_{ht}$, and let $p_\text{SI}(\bh)$ be the isotropic SI distribution.
-Then the conditional distribution $p(\bh_t|\bh_h)$ is a multivariate $t$-distribution with $N_h$ degrees of freedom (unless $\|\bh_h\|=0$).
+and it is quite straightforward to see that its conditionals are Student $t$-distributions.
+More concretely, let $\bh_{XT}=[\bh, \bh_T]$ be the complete vector in $\cS_{XT}$, then the conditional distribution $p(\bh_T|\bh)$ is a multivariate $t$-distribution with $N_h=N-N_0$ degrees of freedom (unless $\|\bh\|=0$):

-where $I_{M_t}$ is the $M_t\times M_t$ identity matrix.
-In our setting we can identify $N_h=N-N_0$ as the dimensions of $\cS_X$, and $N_t$ as the number of test points.
+Here, $p_\text{St}$ denotes the multivariate $t$-distribution, and $I_{N_T}$ is the identity matrix of size $N_T\times N_T$.
+The constraint $\|\bh\|\neq0$ means that we need at least $N\geq N_0+1$ datapoints that cannot be interpolated with a nullspace polynomial.
+Since the map between $\bh$ and $\by$ is linear, the function values $\by_T=f(\bx_T)$ also follow a multivariate $t$-distribution with $\nu=N_h$, albeit with a different $\Sigma$.
 When taking the limit to infinitely many test points, the multivariate $t$-distribution becomes a $t$-process.
-The condition $\|\bh_h\|\neq0$ translates to the condition that we need at least $N\geq N_0+1$ datapoints that cannot be interpolated with a nullspace polynomial.

-Regarding the simplicity of (\ref{TP_first}--\ref{TP_last}), we suggest to view the SI distribution as the natural extension of the $t$-distributions for $\nu=0$ degrees of freedom.

-We should mention at this point that $t$-processes have been suggested for regression by \citet{shah_student-t_2014}.
-In their work the number of degrees of freedom $\nu$ is a hyperparameter chosen by the user to steer the heaviness of the distribution tails and hence the robustness of the fit.
-By contrast, our result determines $\nu$ from the number of observed datapoints.
-We want to point out that this is identical\footnote{except for the replacement of $N$ by $N_h$} to the distribution of an unknown mean after marginalizing over the unknown variance.
-Although the SI process has been constructed from a quite different motivation, it recovers that elementary result in a very natural way.